marcoboncoraglio/globalchat-microservice/README.md

 id2: 60f970e6d61e5a318f95b326
 token2: eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpZCI6IjYwZjk3MGU2ZDYxZTVhMzE4Zjk1YjMyNiIsImlhdCI6MTYyNjk3MTk5NCwiZXhwIjoxNjI3MjMxMTk0fQ.xfuwwRuxQzxKIYbX7BMDAdOHX05oicz3l5HTRX7xwdU

-message.chatId is optional.

-newChatRoom is optional.
 ```

-## TODO

-Implement save chat

 ## Before deploy

 Check regulations for saving chat

-Add jwt authentication with the same secret as the climbingpartners-backend so we can verify the user
 Add cors to check that requests are coming from the frontend